cdmx-in/wappler_ac_ag_grid/README.md

 **Amount Fields** (Type: textbox, Default: null)
 - Define the fields where the comma-separation and float parsing need to be applied.

 ---

+# Display Data Manipulation

+The Display Data Manipulation feature allows you to add custom text, Combine fields data.
+The grid has the following settings:

+1. **Field**: The field name for which you want to apply the custom data changes.
+2. **Data**: The value to be replaced in the field data ex: %first_name% %last_name%.

+---
 # Custom Headers